pwgbots/linny-r/README.md

 on GitHub and find out about new features and bug fixes.
 When you click on the _OK_ button, Linny-R will shut down its local server script, and then the launch script should perform the `npm update` command and then restart the server script.
-Your browser will prompt you close its current tab, and then Linny-R should reappear in a new browser tab or window.
+Your browser will prompt you to close its current tab, and then Linny-R should reappear in a new browser tab or window.

 > [!NOTE]